revolalex/prisma-graphql-learn/readme.md

 <img width="1196" alt="Capture d’écran 2022-04-09 à 18 08 07" src="https://user-images.githubusercontent.com/56839789/162582025-5afee5e2-924e-426e-998a-7ad30ece9997.png">

 ## Front End
-The front used react, axios, grapql, react-toastify, reac-bootstrap
+The front used react, axios, grapql, react-toastify, react-bootstrap...

-With the frond end you have a login interface, then yoiu can visualize, all risk, all defense profil.
+With the frond end you have a login interface, then you can visualize, all risk, all defense profil.

 You can also create a new risk, and a defense profil.